fjcalzado/Asynchronous-Javascript/readme.md

 This is a typical drawback of the callbacks, appart from the indentation, it reduces readability and makes code hard to maintain.

+## Promises

+It represents the result of an asynchronous operation, that might be available now or in a future.

 # Summary
 - Concurrency makes tasks to progress simultaneously.
 Parallelism is a special case of concurrency where tasks are executed literally at the same time.